learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 ### Param I Am

-The data from the form come nicely packaged up in the form of a hash called `params`.
+The data from the form comes nicely packaged up in the form of a hash called `params`.
 Let's set the return value of the post route to be params.to_s, and see what our form does now...

 ```
 post '/foodreceiver' do